We take great pride in photographing couples of all different cultures, ethnicities, and traditions – particularly, South Asian and fusion couples.

 How to Build Your Timeline

-While most South Asian weddings span days, if not weeks, the wedding day itself is commonly split into 4 major sections: Getting ready, ceremony/lunch, an afternoon break, and evening reception.
+Most South Asian wedding day is commonly split into 4 major sections: Getting ready, Portraits & family/bridal party formals, ceremony/lunch, and evening reception.

-On average, getting ready consists of about 2.5-3 hours worth of photos, based on wedding parties of 20 people or less:
+On average, getting ready consists of about 1.5 – 2.5 hours worth of photos.

 - Bride makeup & hair: 20 minutes